Snockow6/snockow6.openzfs/README.md

 ------------

 This role requires to be used on debian 10, fedora 32 and up, centos 8 and up and ubuntu 18.04.
+It also requires the community.general ansible galaxy collection to be installed

 Role Variables